 2027 |

-Mr. Moreira holds the position of alternate member of the Company’s Fiscal Council.
-In the past 5 years, he has held the following positions in the following companies/institutions: (i) risks, compliance and legal director at Caetano Gestão de Contas e Pagamentos in 2021; (ii) many different officers at Banco do Brasil from 2006 and 2018, the last one being supply, infrastructure and assets director; (iii) member of the Audit Committee of Banco Votorantim from 2020 to 2021; (iv) member of the Audit Committee of BrasilSeg from 2019 and 2020; (v) member of the Audit Committee of BrsilCap from 2018 and 2020; and (vi) member of the Fiscal Council of Elopar from 2018 and 2019.
+Holds the position of alternate member of the Company’s Fiscal Council and, since February 2026, holds the position of full member of the BNDES Risk Committee.
+In the past 5 years, he hold the following positions at the following companies/institutions: (i) Chief Risk, Compliance and Legal Officer at Cateno Gestão de Contas e Pagamentos in 2021; (ii) full member of the Audit Committee at Banco BV between 2020 and 2021; (iii) full member of the Audit Committee at BrasilSeg between 2019 and 2020; and (iv) full member of the Audit Committee at BrasilCap between 2018 and 2020.

 |